 The Scottish Government defines just over two thirds of the Scottish Borders as being "accessible" with the remainder being "remote", this means that there is a significant reliance on private car for use in daily life.
-This has been shown above in the daily average traffic flows (Map 1).
-Map 17 below shows the Strategic Road Network and Map 18 shows the Rail Network.
+Map 9 below shows the Strategic Road Network and Map 10 shows the rail network.

 Sustrans develops and maintains the National Cycle Network which provides sustainable transport routes across the country.
-Map 19 below shows National Routes 1 and 76, which have sections in the Scottish Borders.
+Map 11 below shows National Routes 1 and 76, which have sections in the Scottish Borders.